Steven Hager: Documentary film work

 Hager learned to shoot and edit video, and started documenting all research on videotape.
 He has produced several feature documentaries, including Let Freedom Ring, Secrets of the Dutch Grow Masters, The Cannabis Cup, Saint Stephen, The Tom Forcade Story, and The 20th Cannabis Cup, assembling one of the world's largest archives of cannabis-related video.

 In 2002 he directed the video shoot that was later released as Live in Amsterdam.
 In 2004, he wrote most of the narration for a/k/a Tommy Chong, and also appears in the film.
 Hager appeared in Episode #12 ("Pittsburgh") of the Showtime series Weeds, playing himself at an event modeled on the Cannabis Cup.

 In 2007, he produced a reality television show based around his job at High Times magazine.
 Hager appears in the 2013 film 420: The Documentary and provides the history of the phrase and its ceremonial use, as well as his role in spreading awareness on the spiritual aspects of cannabis.

 On April 19, 2021, Hager released his first film in 13 years, Green Easter.

+In December, 2023, Hager announced the creation of a peace sanctuary and festival site to be created in the Catskills.
+The opening ceremonies, titled "Camp Fun," will be held on the Summer Solstice 2024 and co-hosted by Patti Astor.
+The event has a Facebook page and GoFundMe.

 Later activities

 In 2014 Hager created Abakus Media in Denver, published the ebook Cannabis Cures Cancer?, and founded the religious organization the Pot Illuminati.

 His essay "The New Pot Enlightenment" was included in the 2016 book Cannabis and Spirituality: An Explorer's Guide to an Ancient Plant Spirit Ally.

 During the COVID-19 pandemic, Hager created a podcast titled Everything You Know is Twisted.

+On April 19, 2024, Hager released an expose on Youtube titled: Origins of High Times magazine.
+The film accuses the lawyer Micheal Kennedy of stealing the magazine from the employees.

+On January 1, 2025, Hager released an expose on his history with High Times magazine that details the actions of the lawyer who was running the company.

+On April 16, 2025, Hager released his first album titled Psyop-Busting Ballads.
+He wrote all 13 songs in four days.
+There are ballads on Jean-Michel Basquiat, Benjamin Melendez, Lee Harvey Oswald, John Wilkes Booth, Zoroaster, The Holy Grail, the Weather Underground, among others.

+In July, 2025, New Orleans-based Pot Culture Magazine, posted the first bio of Hager in the media in 36 years.
+The first had been in Details magazine 1988 and had been titled "Bedtime for Bongo."